regexpressyourself/PracticeBuddy/README.md

 * [React](https://facebook.github.io/react/) - The web framework that powers the site
 * [Webpack](https://webpack.github.io/) - A module builder automate development and production build processes
 * [React Router v.
-3](https://reacttraining.com/react-router/) - Sits on top of React to enable route-based views without a backend server
+4](https://reacttraining.com/react-router/) - Sits on top of React to enable route-based views without a backend server
 * [Babel](https://babeljs.io/) - Transpiler to convert raw React code into browser-ready HTML and Javascript
+* [create-react-app](https://github.com/facebookincubator/create-react-app) - Boilerplate React configuration from Facebook

 **[Back to top](#table-of-contents)**

 ## Contributing

-I'm always happy to receive pull requests, questions/issues regarding code, and feature requests on all my projects.
-Please feel free to open an issue or submit a pull request.
+As always, I'm always happy to receive pull requests, questions/issues regarding code, and feature requests.

+Practice Buddy is under active development, poised for a complete feature set by January 2018.
+If you are interested in contributing, check out the existing [projects](https://github.com/regexpressyourself/PracticeBuddy/projects) and [issues](https://github.com/regexpressyourself/PracticeBuddy/issues), and contact me if anything sounds interesting to you.

 **[Back to top](#table-of-contents)**